griffithlab/genviz.org/_posts/0002-01-01-GenomeBrowsingLab.md

 {% include figure.html image="/assets/IGV/example3.png" width="750" %}

-{% include question.html question="Why are there blue and read reads throughout the alignments?" answer='The reads are colored by strand'%}
+{% include question.html question="Why are there blue and red reads throughout the alignments?" answer='The reads are colored by insert size, in paired data a blue read indicates the insert size is smaller than expected indicating a deletion.
+Conversely a red read indicates the insert size is larger than expected indicating an insertion.'%}

 ## Heterozygous SNPs on different alleles